Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 One of the big pros of booking a hotel is the amenities that a hotel provides.

-Many hotels have big pools, restaurants, bars, entertainment, spas, and kids clubs all in one place.
+Many hotels have big pools, restaurants, bars, entertainment, spas, and kid’s clubs all in one place.

 In theory, because of the amenities provided, you can stay in one place for your entire stay.

 It is important to remember that while these amenities are provided for guests, not all amenities may be included.
+For some hotels, there might not be a spa, or during peak season, the parking lot might be full.

-Hawaii has no truly all inclusive resorts on any of the islands so using some amenities may incur an extra charge.
+Hawaii has no truly all-inclusive resorts on any of the islands, so using some amenities may incur an extra charge.

 LOCATION